relvaner/actor4j-spec/Readme.md

 Actor 9: Every actor `MUST` have the ability to create child actors.

-Actor 10: A message `MUST` consist of a payload, a tag for differentiating between messages, sender address, receiver address, interaction ID, interaction protocol  and an ontology.
+Actor 10: A message `MUST` consist of a payload, a tag for differentiating between messages, sender address, receiver address, interaction ID, interaction protocol and an associated domain.

 ### Actor Types ###